Milleshaug Farm

 Nils Milleshaug

 Nils Milleshaug (1893–1962) receives the deed from his father Jakob.
-He remained unmarried and ran the farm until his death.
+He remained unmarried and ran the farm with his sisters Marta and Berta until his death.

 Marta and Berta Milleshaug